 International Spy Museum

 The privately-owned International Spy Museum does charge an admission fee, but is absolutely worth the visit if your kids like learning about spies.
 My 8 and 10 year old children loved it.
+Note that it is moving, and will be in the new location in May (our photo above is from the original location).
 Read our full review for more information.

 Have you been to Washington, DC?
 What were the highlights of your trip?